sharmaaayu981/Dark-Mode-Website/README.md

 <img src ="Screenshots/s1.png" width= "50%" height ="50%">

 ##  JavaScript
-AMake a new Javascript File and just copy-paste the following code.
+Make a new Javascript File and just copy-paste the following code.
 Here are the option availables:
 ```javascript
 var options = {